jzonthemtn/aws-metadata-simulator/README.md

 # AWS Instance Metadata Simulator

 This project provides an incomplete capability of simulating AWS EC2 [instance metadata](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
-It was created to allow for testing of applications that utilize EC2 instance metadata in non-AWS environments.
+It was created to allow for testing of applications that utilize EC2 instance metadata in non-AWS environments or for testing applications in AWS against different metadata values.

 ## Quick Install